 Beyond the new features, security updates, and its platform-unifying design, Windows 10 marks a significant shift in how Microsoft's characterizes its flagship operating system.
-Microsoft is encouraging people to think of Windows 10 as a "service".
-Instead of releasing a new numbered version of Windows every few years, the company will continuously release new features and updates.
-Microsoft has committed to support Windows 10 for a decade after the July, 2015 launch.
+Microsoft is encouraging people to think of Windows 10 as a "service."
+The "Windows as a Service" delivery model allows Microsoft to regularly deliver new features as part of a semi-annual delivery model.

 - Piecing together the Windows as a Service puzzle for Windows 10 (ZDNet)

 - Mandatory Windows 10 Home updates: The good, the bad, and the potentially ugly (ZDNet)

 - Microsoft releases tool to hide or block unwanted Windows 10 updates (ZDNet)